RMKeene/MLTest/README.md

   Either neural net correlation or other deep learning could get better results.
   Parsing the intertest tags more intelligently would help too.

+ Final Words:
+ From the pdf assignment doc...
+- Tell us about your similarity calculation and why you chose it.
+   * It was straight forward.
+More thought and months would result in way more sophisticated code.
+- We have provided you with a relatively small sample of users.
+At true scale, the number of users, and their associated behavior, would be much larger.
+What considerations would you make to accommodate that?
+    * Many aspects could be improced
+    * Unit Tests
+    * Load data once from the DB, then pre-crunch to very compact forms.
+    * Load as one huge tensor and then use tensorflow and numpy on it
+    * Do data visualization for better comprehension
+    * For very large data sets, in the billions of records, preprocess into groups that are more bite-size.
+    * Go massively parallel.
+(I've been through this process before with medical data.)
+- Given the context for which you might assume an API like this would be used, is there anything anything else you would think about? (e.g. other data you would like to collect)
+    * The additional data depends on the goals.
+There are several obvious possible goals:
+        * Maximize Revenue
+        * Maximize learning from classes
+        * Maximize the user's career
+        * Maximize site traffic
+        * Maximize other company's interest if educating their employees
+    * The REST API approach is amenable to other programs getting results.
+This is typically a single page NodeJS app in the browser.
+    * A Unreal Engine graphical/GPU approach for visualization is useful for looking at large volumes of data in VR.
+Not just blowing smoke here.
+I worked at The VOID and developed games in Unreal.
+    * A phone app approach would let use have online courses on the phone.
+    * As far as other data in general: The course tags and interests need to be encoded beyond their surface forms.
+      E.g. Convert tags to integer unique values, and then have some semantic relationships so tags like java and Certified Java Developer can compare as nearly equal in some sense.
+(By surface forms I mean to say "Hello", "Hola", "Здравствуйте", "howdy", "Hi", "Salutations" are all surface forms of the underlying concept of saying hello in a given grammatical context; but would be encoded as a unique number.)
+    * Such grammar can be parsed out with a LSTM approach.
+    * Any data one can collect can contribute to the learning in a system, even in ways not at all anticipated.